 Also of interest is that San Dimas has more people living here who work in computers and math than 95% of the places in the US.

-The education level of San Dimas citizens is very high relative to the national average among all cities (21.84%): 35.76% of adults in San Dimas have a bachelor's degree or even advanced degree.
+The population of San Dimas is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.73% of adults in San Dimas have a bachelor's degree or even advanced degree.